 Apart from body and sensor, cameras can and do differ across a range of features.
 For example, the A6300 has an electronic viewfinder (2300k dots), which can be very helpful when shooting in bright sunlight.
 In contrast, the M10 relies on live view and the rear LCD for framing.
 The following table reports on some other key feature differences and similarities of the Sony A6300, the Canon M10, and comparable cameras.
 The full specs-sheets can be found in the camera manual or, for example, in the dpreview camera hub.

 So what is the bottom line?
-Is there a clear favorite between the Sony A6300 and the Sony A6300?
+Is there a clear favorite between the Sony A6300 and the Canon M10?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Sony Alpha A6300: